 HTTP method and URL:

-POST https://sqladmin.googleapis.com/sql/v1beta4/projects/project-id/locations/location-id/instances
+POST https://sqladmin.googleapis.com/v1/projects/PROJECT_ID/locations/LOCATION_ID/instances

 Request JSON body:

-{ "name": "instance-id", "region": "region", "databaseVersion": "database-version", "rootPassword": "password", "settings": { "tier": "machine-type", "backupConfiguration": { "enabled": true } "databaseFlags": [ { "name": "cloudsql.iam_authentication", "value": "on" } ] } }
+{ "name": "INSTANCE_ID", "region": "REGION", "databaseVersion": "DATABASE_VERSION", "rootPassword": "PASSWORD", "settings": { "tier": "MACHINE_TYPE", "backupConfiguration": { "enabled": true } "databaseFlags": [ { "name": "cloudsql.iam_authentication", "value": "on" } ] } }

 To send your request, expand one of these options: